Advertising on Billboards In Los Angeles, CA

 500LA has five main kinds of out-of-home advertising.
 Bulletin

-Bulletins are strategically placed along freeways leading to downtown Los Angeles and near transportation hubs like Los Angeles International Airport, where tourists arrive before heading to their hotels.
-As the most common billboard size, bulletins in Los Angeles are prominently featured on major interstates, including I-405, I-5, I-710, I-605, and I-10, ensuring maximum visibility for commuters and travelers alike.
+Bulletins are strategically located along Los Angeles freeways and near key transit hubs like Los Angeles International Airport, welcoming tourists as they head to their accommodations.
+These standard-sized billboards dominate major interstates such as I-405, I-5, I-710, I-605, and I-10, providing optimal visibility for both daily commuters and visiting travelers.

 Dimensions: Bulletins measure 48 feet wide x 14 feet tall.